Skip to content

 Validation Output

-✅ Configuration is valid
+INFO Configuration is valid path=/path/to/project/.ai-rulez

 Validation Error